 Photo Credit: Steve Wagner

 Public investment in arts and culture enriches our community and makes Cuyahoga County a great place to live, work and play.
-It enhances educational opportunities for lifelong learning, and advances economic opportunities for our region.
+It enhances educational opportunities for lifelong learning, and supports our regional economy.

 Enriching Quality of Life